 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13"), which requires the measurement and recognition of expected credit losses for financial assets held at amortized cost.
 ASU 2016-13 replaces the existing incurred loss impairment model with an expected loss model.
 It also eliminates the concept of other-than-temporary impairment and requires credit losses related to available-for-sale debt securities to be recorded through an allowance for credit losses rather than as a reduction in the amortized cost basis of the securities.
 These changes may result in earlier recognition of credit losses.
 In November 2018, the FASB issued ASU No. 2018-19, Codification Improvements to Topic 326, Financial Instruments-Credit Losses, which narrowed the scope and changed the effective date for non-public entities for ASU 2016-13.
 The FASB subsequently issued supplemental guidance within ASU No. 2019-05, Financial Instruments-Credit Losses (Topic 326): Targeted Transition Relief ("ASU 2019-05").
 ASU 2019-05 provides an option to irrevocably elect the fair value option for certain financial assets previously measured at amortized cost basis.
 For public entities that are Securities and Exchange Commission filers, excluding entities eligible to be smaller reporting companies, ASU 2016-13 is effective for annual periods beginning after December 15, 2019, including interim periods within those fiscal years.
-For all other entities, ASU 2016-13 is effective for annual periods beginning after December 15, 2022, including interim periods within those fiscal years.
-Early adoption is permitted.
-The Company adopted the new standard as of January 1, 2022.
+For all other entities, ASU 2016-13 is effective for annual periods beginning a modified retrospective approach as of January 1, 2022.
 The adoption of this standard did not have a material impact on the Company's condensed consolidated financial statements.